Not getting heat and noticing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Breaks Down

-Your furnace will tell you something is wrong with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know something is wrong with a red flash from its indicator light, which it uses to exhibit error codes.
 It uses this red light to flash code, like Morse code.

 You may note quick flashes or an alternating slow flash as it passes on a fault code.